-Our SFTP users still need a password.
-So let's go ahead and setup a secure password for each now.
-Since we have already seen the command output above, we won't be repeating it here:
+Our SFTP users still need passwords.
+Setup a secure password for each now.
+You have already seen the command output above:

 passwd mybroken passwd myfixed

-Before we start this next process, it is highly recommended that you make a backup of the system file we are going to be modifying:
+Before you start this process, it is highly recommended that you make a backup of the system file you will modify:

 /etc/ssh/sshd_config.
-Breaking this file and not being able to go back to the original could cause you a world of heartache!
+Breaking this file and being unable to return to the original could cause you a world of heartache!

 cp /etc/ssh/sshd_config /etc/ssh/sshd_config.bak

-/etc/ssh/sshd_config file and then we are going to build a template so that we can make our web directory changes outside of the configuration file and script the additions we are going to need.
+/etc/ssh/sshd_config file.
+You are going to build a template to make your web directory changes outside of the configuration file and script the additions you are going to need.

 Near the bottom of the file, you will find this:

 # override default of no subsystems Subsystem sftp /usr/libexec/openssh/sftp-server